 LAPSANG - smoky, piney and woodsy

-KENYAN - malty, floral and citrus
+KENYAN - malty, floral and citrusy

 There are also tea blends like English breakfast, which is usually a combination of Assam, Ceylon and Kenyan varieties.